Three shot on Towson University campus - NewsBreak

 Three shot on Towson University campus

 TOWSON, Md.
-(AP) — Three people were shot on a Maryland Campus early on Saturday morning, according to Baltimore County police.
+(AP) — Three people were shot on a Maryland Campus around 2 AM on Saturday, according to Baltimore County police.

 The shooting was an isolated incident involving a group who gathered at the center of Towson University, officials said.